What Is A Ponzi Scheme?

 The White Law Group often handles claims involving a Ponzi scheme, generally going after the financial advisors or brokerage firms that recommended the Ponzi scheme or in some cases even operated it.
 Brokerage firms have an obligation to their clients to perform adequate due diligence on all investments they recommend.
 As such, if a firm fails to discover an obvious Ponzi scheme and then sells that “investment” to its clients, the firm can be held responsible for the resulting losses.

 If you believe that you have been the victim of a Ponzi scheme, please call the securities attorneys of The White Law Group at 888-637-5510 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors throughout the country in claims against their brokerage firm or financial advisor.